ganrad/nodejs-aks-cosmosdb-po-api/README.md

 - Provision build (Continuous Integration) and release (Continuous Deployment) pipelines for the application in VSTS and run the pipelines.
 The build pipeline will build an application container image and push the image to a new *Azure Container Registry* (ACR) instance.
 Upon successful execution of the build pipeline, the release pipeline will be triggered.
 The release pipeline will use [Helm Package Manager](https://helm.sh/) to deploy the application to AKS.
 Helm charts provided in this repository will be used to provision the containerized application to AKS.
 - Provision an AKS (Azure Kubernetes Service) instance on Azure.

 The release pipeline will attempt to deploy the containerized application to the newly created AKS instance.
-However, the continuous deployment process (release pipeline) would fail.
+However, the continuous deployment process (release pipeline) shall fail.
 We will learn why the deployment failed and resolve the issue in the next steps.

 It will take approximately 15-20 minutes (maybe more) to provision all the resources in VSTS and AKS.
 So be patient and take a coffee break, perhaps treat yourself to a pastry!